-When you have the Original Medicare Plan
+When you have the Original Medicare Plan (Part A, Part B, or both)

-We limit our payment to an amount that supplements the benefits that Medicare would pay under Part A (Hospital insurance) and Part B (Medical insurance), regardless of whether Medicare pays.
+We limit our payment to an amount that supplements the benefits that Medicare would pay under Medicare Part A (Hospital insurance) and Medicare Part B (Medical insurance), regardless of whether Medicare pays.
 Note: We pay our regular benefits for emergency services to an institutional provider, such as a hospital, that does not participate with Medicare and is not reimbursed by Medicare.

-If you are covered by Medicare Part B and it is primary, your out of pocket costs for services both Medicare Part B and we cover depend on whether your physician accepts Medicare assignment for the claim.
+If you are covered by Medicare Part B and it is primary, your out-of-pocket costs for services that both Medicare Part B and we cover depend on whether your physician accepts Medicare assignment for the claim.